 Guernsey funds most of the island's state expenditure through income tax.
-This is charged at the flat rate of 20% after allowances, but is subject to a tax cap, of which there are two different options available for taxpayers.
+This is charged at the flat rate of 20% after allowances, but is subject to a tax cap, of which there are two different options available for taxpayers with a third, limited, offer for new residents.
 In addition, resident taxpayers who are not solely or principally resident can elect to limit taxation by means of the "Standard Charge".